ashish-upadhyay246/ImageGeneration_withAnalysis/README.md

 4. **For testing the functionalities:**

-    Navigate to the 'flask_app' folder and rutn the 3 test scripts by the following code:
+    Navigate to the 'flask_app' folder and run the 3 test scripts by the following code:

     ```bash
     pytest <test_case_filename>.py